 Housesitting and cooking

-Spending time in a real home is gold to me, as it is a rare occasion for preparing fresh food and keeping up my healthy eating habits.
+Spending time in a real home is gold to me, as it is a rare occasion for preparing fresh food and keeping up my healthy eating tips.
 I enjoyed my time housesitting while cooking my meals and trying out different things.

 Housesitting and meeting the neighbours